 Anxiety causes the muscles that help you breathe to become tense, which can leave you gasping for air.
 If you feel yourself becoming short of breath in a stressful situation, doctors recommend taking deep, paced breaths to regain your composure.

-Numerous studies have found a shocking correlation between a person’s stress levels and their physical health.
-In one study conducted by psychologists at the Ohio State University College of Medicine, it was found that medical students had weaker immune systems whenever their exams rolled around.
-Evidently, these students had a reduced number of natural killer cells, which fight off tumors and viral infections, and nearly stopped producing infection-fighting interferon gamma altogether.
+Numerous studies have found a shocking correlation between stress levels and physical health.
+In one study conducted by psychologists at the Ohio State University College of Medicine, medical students had weaker immune systems whenever their exams rolled around.
+Evidently, these students had fewer natural killer cells, which fight off tumors and viral infections, and nearly stopped producing infection-fighting interferon gamma altogether.

 According to the American Psychological Association, hormones adrenaline, noradrenaline, and cortisol are all released when the body is under stress, which causes the heart rate to speed up and the heart muscle to contract with more force.
 These palpitations will pass once the body is no longer experiencing distress, but people who suffer from chronic stress need to take care, as every time they are stressed they increase their risk for a heart attack and a stroke.

 On days when you’re feeling particularly overwhelmed, it’s best to keep the unhealthy snacks at bay.
-One study from Ohio State University found that when served a 930-calorie meal, women who reported being stressed the day before burned 104 fewer calories compared to their calm counterparts.
-This is because people who are stressed are more resistant to insulin—the hormone that “tells” cells to take in glucose for energy—and, without it, their metabolic process is slowed down so that they store fat instead of burning it.
+One study from Ohio State University found that when served a 930-calorie meal, women who reported being stressed the day before burned 104 fewer calories than their calm counterparts.
+This is because stressed people are more resistant to insulin—the hormone that “tells” cells to take in glucose for energy—and, without it, their metabolic process is slowed down so that they store fat instead of burning it.

-Unfortunately, the foods that you crave when you’re feeling stressed tend to be of the fattening variety, and the combination of sugar and a slow metabolism can lead to obesity if the stress is chronic.
+Unfortunately, the foods that you crave when you’re feeling stressed tend to be fattening, and the combination of sugar and a slow metabolism can lead to obesity if the stress is chronic.

-Being stressed impacts fertility in many ways, one of which being that it makes it harder for the egg to implant in the uterus.
+Being stressed impacts fertility in many ways, one of which is that it makes it harder for the egg to implant in the uterus.
 And just how much can feeling overwhelmed impact your ability to reproduce?
-According to one study published in Human Reproduction, women whose saliva contained high amounts of alpha-amylase, a biomarker for stress, took 29 percent longer to become pregnant compared to those with insignificant levels.
+According to one study published in Human Reproduction, women whose saliva contained high amounts of alpha-amylase, a biomarker for stress, took 29 percent longer to become pregnant than those with insignificant levels.

-When the body experiences stress, it releases hormones epinephrine and cortisol.
-This, in turn, causes the liver to assume that there is an emergency and produce more glucose in order to fuel the “fight or flight” response it believes to be coming.
-When that extra glucose isn’t used, most people are able to reabsorb it—but in people with a predisposition to Type 2 diabetes, this extra blood sugar is a step in the wrong direction.
+When the body experiences stress, it releases the hormones epinephrine and cortisol.
+This, in turn, causes the liver to assume that there is an emergency and produce more glucose to fuel the “fight or flight” response it believes to be coming.
+When that extra glucose isn’t used, most people can reabsorb it—but in people with a predisposition to Type 2 diabetes, this extra blood sugar is a step in the wrong direction.
 If you know that you are prediabetic, then you should take extra precautions to avoid putting your body under stress.